 Within the realm of real estate contracts, there are three main types used depending on the specific arrangement.

 A purchase agreement is the most common type of real estate contract, used when a buyer is purchasing a home from the seller.

-- State/association purchase agreement: This is most likely what a real estate agent will use when drafting a purchase agreement contract based on local Realtor association guidelines.
+- State/association purchase agreement: This is most likely what a real estate agent will use when drafting a purchase agreement contract based on local Realtor® association guidelines.